 Dikes and Sills

-These are structures which house igneous rock and are obedient to the layers of the earth’s metamorphic and sedimentary rock.
+These are structures that house igneous rock and are obedient to the layers of the earth’s metamorphic and sedimentary rock.

-These are cracks in the earth’s crust which allow magma to come up from the mantle and cool relatively close to the surface.
+These are cracks in the earth’s crust that allow magma to come up from the mantle and cool relatively close to the surface.

 BTW: Do you want to know more about rock and mineral identification?
 The books listed below are the best ones you can find on the internet (Amazon links):